Swishxo/Swishxo/README.md

 ## Stephon T. - Software Developer👋

 ## About Me!
-I am currently a senior in college attending Valencia College.
+I am a graduate of Valencia College with a BA in Software Development, currently pursing my graduate degree at Pace University.
 Prior to college I serverd in the US ARMY for 7 years, fielding and training on many government tech.
-My plan is to continue to dive in to world of Mobile technology and become a iOS Engineer!
+My plan is to continue to dive into the world of Mobile technologies and become a iOS Engineer!
 My projects

 [![Swishxo GitHub stats](https://github-readme-stats.vercel.app/api?username=swishxo&show_icons=true&theme=transparent)](https://github.com/Swishxo/github-readme-stats)
 <!--